Machine Learning

 a type of artificial intelligence in which computers use huge amounts of data to learn how to do tasks rather than being programmed to do them.

 Sounds complicated.
 However, if you were to look up lists of common machine learning algorithms, linear and logistic regression would be be there.
-We will take the approach that machine learning algorithms exactly what the above definitions state, but additionally, focus more on the predictive nature of algorithm as compared to the interpretability.
+We will take the approach that machine learning algorithms are exactly what the above definitions state, but additionally, focus more on the predictive nature of algorithms as compared to the interpretability.
 Although a tremendous amount of work has been done in recent years to help make these algorithms more interpretable, their original creation was done for the value of prediction and complexity as compared to interpretation.
 We will discuss some of the ways to interpret these algorithms at the end of this code deck.
 For more of an interpretable / statistical modeling approach to solving problems, feel free to look at the Logistic Regression code deck to learn more!

 Machine learning algorithms can either be supervised or unsupervised in nature.
-In supervised learning variables are used to predict or explain a known target variable (a binary target variable is shown in the example below).
+In supervised learning, variables are used to predict or explain a known target variable (a binary target variable is shown in the example below).

 Supervised Classification Modeling